 2000: Interpreting Literature

-The Cinema of Terry Gillian: It's a Mad Work.
-Co-edited with Jeff Biremes and Karen Randall.
+The Cinema of Terry Gilliam: It's a Mad World.
+Co-edited with Jeff Birkenstein and Karen Randell.
 New York: Wallflower Press/Columbia UP, 2013.

 “Captive Students and Dueling Podia: A Collaborative Approach to Teaching the Frontier in American Literature and Film."
-Co-authored with E. Thomson Shields, R. Changing English: Studies in Culture and Education 19.1 (2012): 33-42.
+Co-authored with E. Thomson Shields.
+Changing English: Studies in Culture and Education 19.1 (2012): 33-42.

 "Free a Man to Fight: The Figure of the Female Soldier in World War II Popular Culture."
 Journal of War and Culture Studies.
 2.2 (2009): 153-65.